slarse/repobee-csvgrades/README.md

 There are a few additional things to keep in mind with the grades file.

-* You should not manually edit the file with grade symbols for which there are no grade specifications, as this may cause `record-grades` to exit because it can't find a priority for the grade.
+* You should not manually edit the file with grade symbols for which there are no grade specifications, as this may cause `grades record` to exit because it can't find a priority for the grade.
 * You can't have a task called `username`.
 * You can't have duplicate column headers.
-* You **can** have any additional columns that you want. `record-grades` will only look at the `username` column, and the columns corresponding to the master repo names that you specify when calling the command.
+* You **can** have any additional columns that you want. `grades record` will only look at the `username` column, and the columns corresponding to the master repo names that you specify when calling the command.
 Additional columns will simply not be inspected.
-* `record-grades` formats the diff file such that every cell of the same column has the same width, which makes diffs easy to inspect.
+* `grades record` formats the diff file such that every cell of the same column has the same width, which makes diffs easy to inspect.
   - Because of this formatting, it is recommended to keep grade spec symbols shorter than the master repo names, to avoid resizing of columns when grades